Tito Ortiz vs. Ken Shamrock: UFC 40: Vendetta

 Although many in the mixed martial arts media either deemed the fight too close to call or gave a slight edge to the younger Ortiz, the fight was not nearly as close as originally expected.
-Shamrock nearly scored a knockout early in round 1, buckling Ortiz's knees with a punch and dropping him to one knee.
-However, Ortiz recovered shortly after and went on to dominate the fight with takedowns and ground and pound.
+Ortiz managed to hurt Shamrock numerous times in the first with knees and punches in the clinch, though Shamrock managed to briefly drop Ortiz to one knee with a punch of his own.
+Ortiz recovered shortly after and went on to dominate the fight with takedowns and ground and pound.
 The manner in which Ortiz easily secured numerous takedowns was surprising to some because Shamrock had displayed excellent wrestling and takedown defense throughout his career to that point.
 In addition, the fighters at the Lion's Den claimed that nobody took Shamrock down in training.
 Shamrock provided excitement for the crowd at the end of rounds 2 and 3, dramatically scrambling to his feet after being dominated from his back, but was unable to mount any significant offense after getting up.
 Right before Round 4 started, Shamrock's cornerman threw in the towel and Ortiz had successfully defended the UFC light heavyweight championship.

 After the fight was over, Shamrock revealed that he fought Ortiz with a serious knee injury (a torn ACL).
 Shamrock's ACL injury explained his ineffective wrestling in the fight, which had been an enormous strength for Shamrock throughout his career prior to the Ortiz fight.
 Bruce Buffer has said on various occasions that this fight was one of the greatest fights he has ever seen and that the energy from the crowd that night was one of the greatest feelings he has ever experienced.
 Buffer also compared Shamrock and Ortiz's first fight with boxing's "Fight of the Century" in Ali vs. Frazier.